-All medication, pills, over the-counter-drugs, or anything that resembles the aforementioned must be dispensed through the school nurse's office with written parental permission.
-Violation of this policy is a major violation of the discipline policy.
+All medication, pills, over-the-counter-drugs, or anything that resembles the aforementioned must be dispensed through the school nurse's office with written parental permission.
+(See Section H.5.9) Violation of this policy is a Major Infraction, and will be addressed according to the Disciplinary Procedures (See Section M.3.3).